 - All invoices for certified syrup and sap sales must be documented and stored for inspection.
-These invoices must include the EOMF certification code (FSC® C018800). - Where a producer has 100% certified syrup or sap it must be kept separate from non-certified products and it must be clearly distinguished as certified through labels, marks, or other means. - Maple syrup producers must follow the Policy 2.4 Labeling and Text Approval Policy.
+These invoices must include the EOMF certification code (FSC® C018800). - Where a producer has 100% certified syrup or sap it must be kept separate from non-certified products and it must be clearly distinguished as certified through labels, marks, or other means. - Only products containing 100% FSC Certified sap or syrup content may be sold and marketed as FSC certified.
+Products with less than 100% certified content may not be marketed with any FSC Certification claims. - Maple syrup producers must follow the Policy 2.4 Labeling and Text Approval Policy.
 The EOMF will provide an approved label, for a charge, to certified maple syrup producers that can be used on certified maple syrup.